signaloid/Signaloid-Demo-Quantum-AQPE/README.md

 With the contemporary NISQ-era quantum computers being capable of maintaining qbit coherence for quantum circuit depths of only few hundreds, implementing Kitaev's QPE approach is out of question for low values of $p$ (e.g., $p \leq 10^{-3}$ for which $D \geq O(10^3)$).
 On the other hand, the high number of required quantum circuit measurements for VQE renders it prohibitive for low values of $p$ (e.g., $p \leq 10^{-3} for which $N \geq O(10^6)$).
 AVQE allows one to achieve a trade-off between $D$ and $N$, where one would choose $\alpha > 0$ for a given maximum depth $D_{\mathrm{max}}$ that an available NISQ computing machine can sustain and would require less number of quantum circuit measurements compared to VQE.

-## An interesting use-case for NISQ era
+## An interesting use case for NISQ era
 After clicking on the "add to signaloid.io" button at the top of this README, you will be connected to the Repositories Tab on the Signaloid Cloud Developer Platform.
 Next, click on the <img width="45" alt="Screenshot 2023-06-29 at 22 55 31" src="https://github.com/signaloid/Signaloid-Demo-Quantum-AQPE-NoUx/assets/86417/6a076901-ae9b-4933-bf89-d3120baa29f8"> button to set the command-line arguments to `-i -o -p 1e-4 -a 0.5`.
 This sets $\alpha = 0.5$ and the estimation precision to $10^{-4}$.
 For these values, the required quantum circuit depth is $D = 100$ and the required number of shots or measurements per quantum circuit mapped to a quantum computer is $N = 39996$.
 This depth is achievable by NISQ-era quantum computers.

 ## Signaloid Highlights